wt29/IoTTemp_basic/README.md

 Your values should appear in emoncms/inputs almost immediately.

 BOM

 WeMOS D1 Mini

 TFT 1.4 Shield

 SHT 3.0 Temp and Humidity Shield

-TFT I2C connection shield - No strictly required but is makes remote connection of the Temp shield possible.
+TFT I2C connection shield - Not strictly required but is makes remote connection of the Temp shield possible.